ZanaHashani/ATM-Project/README.md

 Will display your amount in your bank account

-While depositing or withdrawing amount, he just has to enter the amount then the system calculates the total remaining balance of the respective account and displays to the user.
-User has possibility to repeat withdraw, deposit and balance until he decides to log off!
+When depositing or withdrawing, the user enters the amount they want to withdraw or deposit.
+The system then calculates the total remaining balance and displays it to the user.
+The user has the option to withdraw, deposit or check balance multiple times, until they decide to log off!